-Similarly to what was done for the states, one can define a map $d'$ taking effects $e_i\in\Phi$ to rows of the matrix $D$: \beq

-} \ :=\quad }. \eeq And by minimality of $k$, the map $S$ must admit of a right-inverse, $S^{-1}_r$, such that \beq } \quad =\quad }. \eeq So, analogous to the above, we define the map \beq } \ :=\quad } \eeq which takes effects $e_i\in\Phi$ to rows of the matrix $E$.
+Similarly to what was done for the states, one can define a map $d'$ taking effects $e_i\in\Phi$ to one of the $m$ orthonormal basis vectors in $\mathbbm{R}^m$, such that the composition $d'\circ D$ maps the effects $e_i\in\Phi$ to rows of the matrix $D$: \beq } \ :=\quad }. \eeq And by minimality of $k$, the map $S$ must admit of a right-inverse, $S^{-1}_r$, such that \beq } \quad =\quad }. \eeq So, analogous to the above, we define the map \beq } \ :=\quad } \eeq which takes effects $e_i\in\Phi$ to rows of the matrix $E$.
 Finally, we define the linear extension of $\hat{\tau}$, namely $\tau:\mathsf{Span}(\Phi)=:S_\Phi\to\mathds{R}^k$, just as we did for the map $\sigma$ above.
-(Here too, defining $\tau$ by a particular choice for the decomposition of each state in its domain might give the appearance that the map could be nonlinear, but we will justify below that it is in fact linear.)
+(Here too, defining $\tau$ by a particular choice for the decomposition of each vector in its domain might give the appearance that the map could be nonlinear, but we will justify below that it is in fact linear.)